 The Audible Plus catalog mostly contains Audible Originals and Audible Studios productions.
 So, you can only find these audiobooks here and not in other stores.
 And I can tell you, I really enjoy Audible Originals!

-They have so many fantastic audio plays with elaborate productions.
-Audible’s exclusive books always feel very current and relevant and I still have the feeling that this company is passionate about audiobooks.
+They create so many fantastic audio plays with elaborate productions.
+Audible’s exclusive books always feel very current and relevant, and I still have the feeling that this company is passionate about audiobooks.

 Some books in the Audible Plus catalog that I loved are: